LarsGKodehode/space-tourism/README.md

     Starting of without a backend and needed some form for routing.
 React Router was the most used library for providing that functionality to the page.

+  - <u>ZustandReact Query</u><br/>

+    Added so I do not have to think too deeply about caching network requests.

   - <u>Zustand</u><br/>

     Only incorporated becuse I need some more experience working with some kind of 'global' state.